apache/predictionio/engines/src/main/java/recommendations/tutorial1-develop.md

 Execute the following command to register the engine:

 ```
-bin/register-engine engines/src/main/java/recommendations/simple/jsons/manifest.json core/target/scala-2.10/core_2.10-0.8.0-SNAPSHOT.jar engines/target/scala-2.10/engines_2.10-0.8.0-SNAPSHOT.jar engines/target/scala-2.10/engines-assembly-0.8.0-SNAPSHOT-deps.jar
+bin/register-engine engines/src/main/java/recommendations/tutorial1/jsons/manifest.json core/target/scala-2.10/core_2.10-0.8.0-SNAPSHOT.jar engines/target/scala-2.10/engines_2.10-0.8.0-SNAPSHOT.jar engines/target/scala-2.10/engines-assembly-0.8.0-SNAPSHOT-deps.jar
 ```

 The `register-engine` command takes the engine manifest file and the required jar files as arguments.
-Note that you only need to register the engine once unless you have changed the jar path or updated the engine manifest.
+Note that you need to register the engine again if you have modified and re-cmopiled the codes.

 ## Step 6.
 Define Parameters for the Engine